One of the World’s Best Food Cities Is Also Becoming the Most Sustainable

 Today, Singapore is taking bold steps to lead the way worldwide on conservation and sustainability.
 As an island with a population of over 5 million, where 90% of produce is imported along with much of the nation’s water, conservation isn't an abstract -- it’s existential.
 Go to Singapore now to see the world’s urban future taking shape, seen most obviously in huge, eye-popping urban green spaces that run on solar-powered “SuperTrees,” or a 130-foot indoor waterfall -- the world’s largest -- that uses recycled rainwater.
 But conservation is also at work on the ground level -- rooftop farming, hotels with zero carbon footprint, and food waste inventively repurposed in cocktail bars.

-Between the history, sustainability and innovation, and top-tier food, Singapore was a shoo-in for a spot among our 20 Best Places for a Big Trip in 2020.
+Between the history, sustainability and innovation, and top-tier food, Singapore was a shoo-in for a spot among our 20 Places We're Dreaming About in 2020.
 Below you’ll find a four-day itinerary complete with all the best things to do, places to eat, and parks and neighborhoods to explore to make the most of your visit.

 Now that you’re nicely caffeinated it’s time to hit up the essentials.
 Spying Singapore’s unique architecture is one of those must-do tourist activities that even a local will gladly come along for.
 Head to Marina Bay and hit up the SkyPark Observation Deck to take in the sprawling views of the bay and Singapore’s city skyline, or get a seat on Singapore Flyer, one of the world’s largest ferris wheels at 550 feet.